Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Discretization of the Advection Operator

 where the advection coefficient is separable:

-Our goal is to discretize this term on a uniform grid with spacing $\Delta x$ in the $x$-direction and $\Delta y$ in the $y$-direction.
-Let $u_{i,j} \approx u(x_i, y_j)$.
-To preserve linearity of our discretization without introducing too much numerical dissipation, we employ a central difference scheme to approximate the spatial derivative.
-This discretization is not monotonicity-preserving unless the so-called cell Reynolds number condition is satisfied:
+We discretize this term on a uniform grid with spacing $\Delta x$ in the $x$-direction and $\Delta y$ in the $y$-direction.
+To preserve linearity of the discretization without introducing too much numerical dissipation, we employ a central difference scheme to approximate the spatial derivative.
+This discretization is monotonicity-preserving when the following condition is satisfied:

-where $\sigma_{\text{max}}$ is the maximum magnitude of the advection velocity, and $\phi_{\text{max}}$ is the maximum diffusion coefficient.
-This condition is practical in our formulation due to the very favorable scaling of our low-rank representation with mesh size and rank.
+where $\sigma_{\text{max}}$ is the maximum magnitude of the advection velocity and $\phi_{\text{max}}$ is the maximum diffusion coefficient.
+This condition is practical in our formulation due to the very favorable scaling of the low-rank representation with mesh size and rank.